Skip to Content

 • Drawing with pencil crayons

-It also takes time for children to learn to use the correct pencil grip.
-If they are forced to write too early they generally form an incorrect grip which can be very difficult to undo.
+It also takes time to develop a correct pencil grip.
+If children are expected to write too soon, they often form poor habits that are difficult to change later on.

 Child filling in a worksheet in preschool